Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- The combined points per game average of the two teams, 43.4, is 3.1 points fewer than Sunday's over/under.
+- Sunday's over/under is 3.1 points higher than the combined 43.4 PPG average of the two teams.

-- The 50.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 46.5 total in this contest.
+- The 50.2 points per game these two squads have allowed to opponents this season are 3.7 more than the 46.5 total in this contest.

-- The 45.5 PPG average total in Panthers games this season is 1.0 point fewer than this game's over/under.
+- The 46.5 over/under in this game is 1.0 point above the 45.5 average total in Panthers games this season.

 Falcons stats and trends

-- Atlanta has two wins against the spread in six games this year.
+- Atlanta has two wins against the spread in six games this season.

-- The Falcons have yet to cover the spread this season when favored by 3 points or more.

-- Atlanta's games this year have hit the over on four of six set point totals (66.7%).
+- Atlanta's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- When Atlanta churns out over 307.4 yards, the team is 1-3 against the spread and 2-2 overall.

-- This year, the Falcons have turned the ball over eight times, two more than the Panthers' takeaways (6).
+- The Falcons have turned the ball over two more times (8 total) than the Panthers have forced a turnover (6) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Panthers.